lukezhangui/thoughts/a list of things to do.md

 #Epics: Going to the moon in small steps.
 Big things are hard, so do them a bit at a time.
 > Get inspired.
 Go look at some awesome pictures, read up on some art courses, find something interesting and make sure it's HARD.
 - Brow the web for inspiration.
-(2)
+(3)
 - Gather drawing materials, try something new.
 New pens/Markers/shopping time (1)
-- Find an idea or just find a piece of famous artwork
+- research methods of painting/ theory (1)
-- Create for at least 30 minutes
+- Create for at least 30 minutes (1)
 - Comeback a day or later and polish

 > Learn something about iOS